-We also tried to give back the key, saying that we did not need to lock ourselves in at night, but the patron was so scandalised that we did not insist.
+We also tried to give back the key, saying that we did not need to lock ourselves in at night, but the patron was so scandalised at this thought that we did not insist.

-He said that it was lucky we had not arrived the previous night, when there had been 14 scouts in residence – presumably the ones we had passed on the track.
+He said that it was lucky we had not arrived the previous night, when there had been fourteen scouts in residence – presumably the group that we had passed on the track.

 After aperitifs, we walked to the Petit Casino and got enough picnic food for two nights – this one and the next.

-We bought salad ingredients, a baguette, two bottles of wine, a tin of ratatouille, a jar of terrine and a shallot, which was so small that the shopkeeper smilingly gave it to us as a present.
+We bought salad ingredients, a baguette, a bottle of wine, a tin of ratatouille, a jar of terrine and a shallot, which was so small that the shopkeeper smilingly gave it to us as a present.

 Back at the gîte, we relaxed in the garden, which was weedy but charming, and then had dinner in the kitchen.